What is BUGS BELOW Zero?

 Michael Munson is an undergraduate student studying Agricultural Communication & marketing in the College of Food, Agriculture and Natural Resource Sciences.

-Michael has a passion for communication and enjoys diving into challenges head on.
+Michael has a passion for communication and enjoys diving into challenges head-on.
 He is excited to help communicate the mission of the Chironomidae Research group and encourage locals to get involved.

-Michael Munson, University of minnesota undergraduate
+University of Minnesota undergraduate

 Grace is an undergraduate student at the UMN.
 She is a double major in Animal Science and Agricultural Communication and Marketing.

 "I have always been interested in research and in communication as separate entities.
 What I'm starting to understand is that research is not only about discovery but it's about sharing the impact of the discovery.
 That's why I enjoy working on this project, I have the opportunity to help the research group tell the story of their science."

 Gabe is a senior undergraduate student at the University of Minnesota majoring in Agricultural Communication and Marketing.